Portfolio-Adv-Software/.github/README.md

 1.3: Sprint 2

-I created a monorepo for my project with a UserService and TrendService.
+I created a monorepo for my project with a TweetService and TrendService.
 The two services can communicate with eachother through RabbitMQ with protobuf messages, these messages are in a binary format and are very quickly encoded and decoded which is great for microservices.
 The two services use MongoDB as their datastore.
 MongoDB and RabbitMQ are already online and hosted in the cloud.

 ![image](https://github.com/Portfolio-Adv-Software/.github/assets/78910809/e484d3a7-1343-4b09-acaa-d86dfece4f66)